Theomatics

-Theomatics is a numerological study of the Hebrew/Aramaic and Greek text of the Christian Bible, see also Biblical Numerology and the sub section Bible Numerics, based upon gematria and isopsephia, by which its proponents claim to show the direct intervention of God in the writing of Christian scripture.
+Theomatics is a numerological study of the Hebrew/Aramaic and Greek text of the Christian Bible (see also Biblical numerology), based upon gematria and isopsephia, by which its proponents claim to show the direct intervention of God in the writing of Christian scripture.

 Etymology

 The term "theomatics" was coined by Del Washburn in 1976 as a combination of "Θεός" ("God") and "mathematics".
 Washburn wrote three books about theomatics and created a website espousing the hypothesis.